DomnicAmalan/vantient/README.md

   - V3 Captcha based subscriptions(Hack)
   - After Scraping manual addition or editing of parameters (More power to admin users)
   - Bulk Addition of url (Queue Based System)
+  - Add sitemap for external websites
+  - Individual pages for each websites